cubter/metasci/README.md

 - ORC support is yet to be done.
 - Asynchronous download from Crossref is to be implemented.

-MetaSci is a project aimed at [downloading and] and parsing Crossref's JSONs, containing scientific publications metadata.
-Crossref is one of the leading registration authorities, having approximately 80% of the market share.
+It's a project that will allow to search for scientific publications metadata (like Author, publication date, journal etc.), extracted primarily from Crossref.
+Crossref is one of the leading registration authorities, with approximately 80% of the market share.
-The files are then converted to Apache's ORC format, which is storage-efficient and suitable for download to Hadoop or BigQuery.
-I'm also going to use them for BI later.
+The files are then converted to Apache's ORC format, which is storage-efficient and suitable for downloading to Hadoop or BigQuery.
+I'm also going to use them for BI.

 ## Sources